TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Ddev/Index.rst

 #. `ddev ssh`

 #. `../bin/typo3cms backend:createadmin` and set your username and password in the prompt.
+(You may need to call one of the scripts directly in the given directory, f.e. `php typo3-console.php backend:createadmin

 Use built-in Solr server